 Research supervision is available under our six research areas, reflecting our strengths, capabilities and critical mass.Advanced Model-Based Engineering and Reasoning (AMBER)

 The AMBER group aims to equip systems and software engineering practitioners with effective methods and tools for developing the most demanding computer systems.
 We do this by means of models with well-founded semantics.
 Such model-based engineering can help to detect optimal, or defective, designs long before commitment is made to implementations on real hardware.Open Lab

-The Digital Interaction Group (DIG) is the leading academic research centre for human-computer interaction (HCI) and ubiquitous computing (Ubicomp) research outside of the USA.
-The group conducts research across a wide range of fundamental topics in HCI and Ubicomp, including:
+Open Lab is the leading academic research centre for human-computer interaction (HCI) and ubiquitous computing (Ubicomp) research outside of the USA.
+It conducts research across a wide range of fundamental topics in HCI and Ubicomp, including:

 ICOS carries out research at the interface of computing science and complex biological systems.
 We seek to create the next generation of algorithms that provide innovative solutions to problems arising in natural or synthetic systems.
 We do this by leveraging our interdisciplinary expertise in machine intelligence, complex systems and computational biology and pursue collaborative activities with relevant stakeholders.Scalable Computing